phodal/awesome-iot/README.md

 ## OS

-* [ARM mbed](https://github.com/mbedmicro/mbed) - The ARM® mbed™ IoT Device Platform provides the operating system, cloud services, tools and developer ecosystem to make the creation and deployment of commercial, standards-based IoT solutions possible at scale.
+* **[ARM mbed ★ 629 ⧗ 0](https://github.com/mbedmicro/mbed)** - The ARM® mbed™ IoT Device Platform provides the operating system, cloud services, tools and developer ecosystem to make the creation and deployment of commercial, standards-based IoT solutions possible at scale.
 * [Brillo](https://developers.google.com/brillo/) - Brillo extends the Android platform to all your connected devices.
-* [Contiki](https://github.com/contiki-os/contiki) - The Open Source OS for the Internet of Things
+* **[Contiki ★ 1813 ⧗ 0](https://github.com/contiki-os/contiki)** - The Open Source OS for the Internet of Things
 * [f9-kernel ★ 316 ⧗ 4](https://github.com/f9micro/f9-kernel) - An efficient and secure microkernel built for ARM Cortex-M cores, inspired by L4
-* [Hypriot](https://github.com/hypriot/rpi-kernel) - get you started with Docker on a Raspberry Pi in no time.
+* [Hypriot ★ 54 ⧗ 13](https://github.com/hypriot/rpi-kernel) - get you started with Docker on a Raspberry Pi in no time.
 * [JanOS ★ 138 ⧗ 0](https://github.com/jan-os/janos) - JanOS is an operating system designed to run on the chipset of mobile phones.
 * [Linino ★ 83 ⧗ 13](https://github.com/arduino/linino) - Linino is a GNU/Linux distribution based on OpenWRT and mantained by DogHunter.
 * [macchina.io ★ 144 ⧗ 0](https://github.com/macchina-io/macchina.io) - An open-source toolkit for building embedded IoT applications that connect sensors, devices and cloud services.